 So if you want a blend of power and control, the N 90 II is for you.

 How Do You Decide?

-Besides the Li Ning Q50, most of the other rackets on this list are high-end rackets and command a high price.
-So unless you’re an advanced player, it’s best to buy a more basic racket while you pick up the skills of the game.
+Besides the Li Ning Q50, most rackets on this list are high-end rackets and command a high price.
+So unless you’re an advanced player, it’s best to buy a more basic racket initially.

 Once you’ve played for a year or two, and understood the game a little better, you can shop for a racket that suits your playing style.
 Until then, practice hard!

 You might also like: 10 Badminton Rackets You Can Buy Under A Budget Of 1000 Bucks

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of our Company, partners and other organizations.
 While any information provided on our blog is true to the best of our knowledge, we do not guarantee the veracity, reliability or completeness of the information presented.
 Any advice or opinion is purely for information purposes and should not be construed as an alternative to professional advice.